Skip to main content

 It’s nearly impossible to pick a favorite from this list of the top Thai food dishes, but tom yum might squeak out the number one spot.
 Maybe it’s the way the aromatics bring out a freshness or how the fish sauce creates that perfect salty hit, but this soup is hands down one of the best Thai dishes to try on a tour of Thailand.

-Tip for eating this Thailand cuisine: Don’t try to eat the lemongrass and galangal floating in your tom yum.
+Thai food tip: Don’t try to eat the lemongrass and galangal floating in your tom yum.
 These aromatics add a depth to the soup, but their tough, fibrous nature makes them less than ideal to chew.
+You can learn all about the herbs and spices that make this dish and others so tasty during a cooking class on our Grand Tour of Thailand: Bangkok, Chiang Mai & Phuket.

 Get the cream, meat, and veggies on your spoon for the perfect bite.
 As with tom yum, avoid eating the lemongrass and galangal.
 They’re just there to build the flavor of the dish.

-Thailand food and drink tip: Wash down your tom kha gai with a glass of butterfly pea tea.
-Its signature indigo color comes from infusing the leaves of the butterfly pea plant into the drink.
+Recommended Thai drink pairing: Wash down your tom kha gai with a glass of butterfly pea tea.
+Its signature indigo color comes from infusing the blossoms of the butterfly pea plant into the drink.
 It’s served both cold and hot, and you can’t go wrong either way.

 This savory salad features unripe, shredded papaya as the hero ingredient.
 In each forkful you’ll also find tomatoes, peanuts, and long beans.
 It’s one of the best Thai dishes to eat if you’re a fan of coleslaw—think of this as the Thai take on the American classic, sans the mayo.